stacks-network/stacks-core/NFT_USE_CASE.md

 🟩  invoked: ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.hyperchain::register-new-nft-contract(ST2CY5V39NHDPWSXMW9QDT3HC3GD6Q6XX4CFRK9AG.simple-nft-l1, "hyperchain-deposit-nft-token") (ok true)

 ## Step 3: Mint an NFT on the L1 Chain
-Let's create a transaction to mint an NFT on the L1 chain:
+Let's create a transaction to mint an NFT on the L1 chain.
+Once this transaction is processed, the principal `USER_ADDR` will own an NFT.
 ```
 node ./mint_nft.js 2
 ```